Piers Paul Read: Background

+Personal life

 Read is a practising Catholic and has served on the board of Catholic charities such as Aid to the Church in Need (UK) and the National Catholic Library.
 He was Master and remains Vice-President of the Catholic Writers' Guild of England and Wales.
-He has served on the governing bodies of the Institute of Contemporary Arts (1971-1975), the Society of Authors (1973-1976) and the Royal Society of Literature (2001-2007).
-He is married to Emily Boothby (of the Boothby baronets).
-They have two sons, including Albert Read, and two daughters.
-Read lives in London.
+He has served on the governing bodies of the Institute of Contemporary Arts (1971–1975), the Society of Authors (1973–1976) and the Royal Society of Literature (2001–2007).

+In 1967, he married Emily Albertine, daughter of (Evelyn) Basil Boothby, CMG, British Ambassador to Iceland from 1962 to 1965, and descended from Sir William Boothby, 7th Baronet; her mother, Susan, was granddaughter of British Prime Minister H. H. Asquith.
+They live in London, and have two sons, including Albert Read, and two daughters.
+Read was romantically involved with a 15-year-old Anna Wintour when he was 24.

 In 2005, he correctly predicted the election of Joseph Ratzinger as Pope Benedict XVI.
 In Read's 1988 WWII novel The Free Frenchman, the protagonist's Catholic faith plays an important part in political decisions and dilemmas during the German occupation of France, as well as in the protagonist's tangled relations with the women in his life.

 Work

-Early in his career, Read wrote a number of scripts for film and television – Verbrechen mit Vorbedacht (1967) for the German director Peter Lilienthal whom he met in Berlin; Coincidence (1968), The House on Highbury Hill (1971) and The Childhood Friend (1974) /as Wednesday Plays for BBC television – the latter starring Anthony Hopkins who would also play the title role in the television adaptation of Read's A Married Man (1984).
+Early in his career, Read wrote a number of scripts for film and television – A Premeditated Crime (1967) for the German director Peter Lilienthal whom he met in Berlin; Coincidence (1968), The House on Highbury Hill (1971) and The Childhood Friend (1974) as Wednesday Plays for BBC television – the latter starring Anthony Hopkins who would also play the title role in the television adaptation of Read's A Married Man (1984).
 A short play The Class War was staged by the Questors Theatre Company in 1964, and his Margaret Clitherow was broadcast by Granada Television in 1977.